|

 What to do: This type of leak is in the valve.
 Replace the valve.
 It can be challenging, so be prepared to call a repair person that specializes in irrigation.

 What to do: If it is a sprayhead or microsprayhead you might be able to just grab the top of the unit and twist it in the right direction.
-If it is a rotor, it probably requires tools and knowledge you dont have; call an expert.
+If it is a rotor, it probably requires tools and knowledge you don’t have; call an expert.

 What to do: replace the clogged dripper(s).
 It is not usually worth the trouble to try to clean them.
 Then clean the filter and flush the system.
 Clogging is not something that happens a lot in properly installed drip systems; if this is a recurring problem, have the system checked out by an expert.

 What to do: How fast a watering device applies water to the soil is called the application rate.
 How fast the soil takes in the water is called the infiltration rate.
 You may be able to apply water at an impressive rate but if the soil is taking four times as long to absorb it, then three quarters of the water you are applying is likely being wasted.
+Your choices are the same for all types of systems: If you are applying too much

 If you applying the water too fast